+of the approach

+of the approach

+National for

+Children's developing

+Coordinatio regulations

-Children's Coordinatio n Unit was placed on
+n Unit was and

-1
+placed on implementat

-passing the
+passing the ion (incl

-bill in FY11.
+bill in FY11. gazetting in

-Several
+Several stages)

 dialogues

 were held

 with

 parliamenta

 rians and

 communitie

 s.

 PEPFAR

 partners

 have been

 closely

 involved

 with the

 advocacy

 process.

 The Bill

 passed in

 the House

 in October,

 2011 and is

 currently

 being

 debated in

 the Senate.

 Completion Date FY10

 The Child

-Protection
+Narrative Protection

 and Welfare

 Bill has

-Narrative been under
+been under

 developmen

 t for several

 years.
 A

 draft was

-l l l

 tabled in

 2010, put

 movement

 stalled due

 to

 controversy

 around

 particulars

 of the Bill

 that were

 viewed to

 be in

 conflice with

 traditional

 Swazi

 culture.

-Policy Area: Orphans and Other Vulnerable Children
+Policy Area: Orphans and Other Vulne rable Childre en

-Policy: Minimum Standards for Quality Service Delivery to OVC
+Policy: Minimum Standar ds for Quality Service Del ivery to OV С

 Stages: Stage 1 Stage 2 Stage 3 Stage 4 Stage 5 Stage 6

-Estimated Completion E)/40 FY11 &
+Estimated Completion EV40 FY11 &

 Date FY12 beyond

-Piloting will
+Narrative Piloting will

 be

 completed

 by 12/2011.

 Standards

 will need

-Narrative final
+final

-revision

-based on

-pilot results.

-Final

-approval is

-expected in